Kindhearted57/move-fuzzer/README.md

 \- **Developer-friendly output**: Discovered vulnerabilities are reported in a way that developers can better understsand.

-However, in the Solidity ecosystem.
-We can see lots of fuzzers that target bytecode level.
-Part of this can be attributed to its early dominance on Ethereum, Solidity has a more developed ecosystem.
-Solidity benefits from a rich ecosystem of bytecode-level analysis tools, for example:
+We can see that in the Solidity ecosystem, many fuzzers operate at the bytecode level.
+This is partly due to Ethereum’s early dominance and Solidity’s more mature tooling, including

 \- Symbolic execution engines (Mythril, Manticore)